 Born and raised in Windsor, Ontario in Canada...I left for Osaka, Japan in 1990 with a backpack, my life savings of $300 and a six- month plan to explore Japan and study Karate before returning home to law school...

-Thirty years later, the adventure continues with my latest stop in India as the CEO of a large global company spanning the four corners of the country.
+Thirty years later, the adventure continues with my latest stop in Japan (for the 4th time!) as the CEO of a large global company spanning the four corners of the country.

 I'm a passionate student of leadership, with a deep admiration for the leaders across genres who change the world.
 Whether it be on the ice as Captain of my hockey team, as Chairman of an NPO focused on sustainable development, as the CEO of a large, complex organization or as a father, My mission is to enable those around me to shine, and in the process, achieve great things together.